BIMO-Team/YAne/README.md

 * **Target taxa**: target organisms for detection with eDNA metabarcoding using the candidate primers

 *As demonstration, we used vertebrates as our mock community, and 8 primer pairs on 12S, 16S, and D-loop to conduct *in-silico* PCR against the mock community.
-Cetaceans (whales and dolphins) and Sirenians (dugongs and manatees) are our target taxa we aimed to detect with eDNA metabarcoding.
-To run the pipeline to completion using our example datasets, at least 15 GB of available space is required.*
+Cetaceans (whales and dolphins) and Sirenians (dugongs and manatees) are our target taxa we aimed to detect with eDNA metabarcoding.*

 **Table 1** File paths of inputs in the example dataset